minhyeok2001/Depth_Anything/README.md

    -> Why don't we just use **_semantic information from depth map_** rather than RGB map?

-   -> Let's use fintuned MAE to use feature alignment loss
+   -> Let's use fintuned DINOv2 to use feature alignment loss

 ---